Skip to Main Content

 Using print resources

-1. If your citation includes an abbreviation, e.g. All E.R., the first step is to find out what the abbreviation stands for.
-To do this, try:
+1. If your citation includes an abbreviation, the first step is to find out what the abbreviation stands for.
+To do this, try using an index to legal abbreviations, such as:

-2. Once you know the title of the series of law reports, search for it on the Library Catalogue.
+1. Once you know the title of the series of law reports, run a Title search on the Library Catalogue.

-4. If your search is unsuccessful try an electronic resource instead or refer to the section below on Finding cases in law reports not held in the library.
+3. If your search is unsuccessful refer to the section later section of this guide called Finding cases in law reports not held in the library.

-The Library has a wide range of electronic law reports available via its Law Databases page.
-For instance Lexis+ contains full text law reports from many jurisdictions including the USA, UK, EU, Australia, Canada and New Zealand.
-Westlaw provides full text law reports from the USA, UK, Canada and EU.
-A full list of our electronic resources is available on the Law Databases page.
+Many law reports are available in online databases.
+IALS Library members can access a wide range of subscription legal databases via the Law Database page.
+Databases that contain case law usually cover specific jurisdictions.
+For instance Lexis+ contains full text law reports from jurisdictions including the USA, UK, EU, Australia, Canada and New Zealand.
+Westlaw provides full text law reports from the USA, UK, Canada and the EU.

 If you aren't sure which database covers the jurisdiction you are interested in: